quantiota/AI-Agent-Farm/doc/faq/README.md

 - Visual Studio Code: Visual Studio Code is a code editor that is remotely connected to the JupyterHub instance running on the GPU server.
 It allows users or AI Agents to write and execute code, providing access to Python and Julia kernels.
 Each AI Agent has its own JupyterHub user account when using Visual Studio Code.

 - QuestDB: QuestDB is a fast and open-source time series database that is used to store real-time streaming data.
-The data source, such as Coinbase, is connected to each microserver, and QuestDB is responsible for ingesting and storing the data.
+The data source, such as Binance/Coinbase, is connected to each microserver, and QuestDB is responsible for ingesting and storing the data.
 This data can be further analyzed by the AI Agents.

 - Grafana: Grafana is an open-source observability platform used for data visualization.
 It is connected to QuestDB and retrieves data to display real-time metrics and insights.
 Grafana provides visualizations and dashboards to monitor the performance and health of the AI Agent Farm infrastructure.